1

 How much do class 1 night driver jobs pay per hour?

-What are the key skills and qualifications needed to thrive as a Class 1 Night Driver, and why are they important?
+What skills and qualifications are needed to be a Class 1 night driver?

 To thrive as a Class 1 Night Driver, you need a valid Class 1 (Category C+E) HGV license, a good driving record, and knowledge of transportation regulations.
 Familiarity with tachographs, GPS navigation systems, and digital logbooks is typically required.
 Reliability, strong time management, and good communication skills help drivers excel during unsupervised night shifts and when interacting with clients or dispatchers.
 These skills are crucial for ensuring timely, safe deliveries while adhering to legal and safety requirements during overnight operations.